NxPKG/khulnasoft-docs/content/api-shield/security/api-discovery.md

 # API Discovery

 Most development teams struggle to keep track of their APIs.
-Cloudflare API Discovery helps you map out and understand your attack surface area.
+Khulnasoft API Discovery helps you map out and understand your attack surface area.

 ## Process

-Cloudflare produces a simple, trustworthy map of API endpoints through a process of path normalization.
+Khulnasoft produces a simple, trustworthy map of API endpoints through a process of path normalization.

 For example, you might have thousands of APIs, but a lot of the calls look similar, such as: